 Use all the resources available (such as role profiles and assessments) and try to keep these as generic as possible to prevent ongoing rework such as bespoke assessment templates.

-Adopt the DDaT Framework job families and roles as they stand: do not adapt them to fit the individual characters who work with you.
+Adopt the DDaT Capability Framework job families and roles as they stand: do not adapt them to fit the individual characters who work with you.

 Outcomes